 Private network generation is also dispatched independently.
 The plants are dispatched to meet their load modeled in the case.
 The import/export contributions of the DC Ties will be set based on historical data to the extent that the contributions are consistent with those indicated in the most recent Capacity, Demand and Reserves (CDR) Report.
 Likewise, wind plants are dispatched in accordance with Appendix B, Method for Calculating Wind Generation Levels in SSWG Cases, to extent that the dispatch is consistent with the regional contributions indicated in the CDR Report.
 Solar plants are dispatched at a level consistent with the CDR Report.

 Units that are solely for black start purposes are to be modeled in the SSWG Cases; however, these units should not be dispatched.
-Black Start units are designated with a unit ID that begins with the letter ‘B’ which can be followed by an alphanumeric character (for example, ‘B1’, ‘B2’, etc.).
+Black Start units are designated with a unit ID of “BS”.

 All other transmission level units are dispatched using an economic-simulation software package.
 Units will be dispatched to minimize production costs taking into account unit start-up times and cost and heat rates while adhering to the following guidelines for each set of cases: (YR is the year the case is created)